NucleusPowered/Nucleus/.github/ISSUE_TEMPLATE.md

 * Comments: <!-- Anything else you want to add.
 Maybe any logs(use pastebin or gists), media -->

 <!--
-    This section is only for Feature Request issues -->
+    This section is only for Feature Requests
+-->
 * Suggestion:
 * How would it work: <!-- Provide as much detail as possible -->